 Students are responsible for removing any "holds" that the University has placed on their records.
 A hold will prevent program staff from registering a student for courses or make it difficult to obtain other University services.
 Students with holds on their records will not be allowed to attend classes and cannot graduate.
 All late fees accrued due to holds will be charged directly to the student.
-Visit Onestop for more information on holds or here for details on how to view them in your records.
+Visit One Stop for more information on holds or for details on how to view holds in your records.

 The MSSE program has a concise schedule and makes use of group work as an essential part of the learning.
 For that reason, students are expected to attend all scheduled classes.
 Class participation is an important aspect of SE courses - poor attendance may result in a poor course grade.
 No more than two absences are recommended per semester.
 No more than two absences are recommended per semester.
 It is suggested that students notify instructors and program support staff of planned and unplanned absences.
 Students should refer to their course syllabus or speak with their instructor with questions or issues related to attendance.

 It is important for students to progress successfully toward the completion of the Software Engineering program.
 Students will be placed on academic probation if any one of the following situations occurs:

 - Receive a failing grade in a course.